jonnyparris/he-covid-project-explorer/README.md

 ### Run it locally

-1. Install docker & make sure it's running.
+1. Install [Docker](https://docs.docker.com/install/) & make sure it's running.
 2. `make start` (see notes below if using MacOS and stuck at this step)
 3. Open [http://localhost:7000/](http://localhost:7000/)